wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

 If you run this app in the emulator, make sure that you use an Android Virtual Device (AVD) that supports Google APIs.

-> [AZURE.IMPORTANT] In order to receive push notifications, you must set up a Google account on your Android Virtual Device (in the emulator, navigate to **Settings** and click **Add Account**).
+> [AZURE.IMPORTANT] In order to receive push notifications, you must set up a Google account on your Android Virtual Device.
+(In the emulator, navigate to **Settings** and click **Add Account**.)
 Also, make sure that the emulator is connected to the Internet.

->[AZURE.NOTE] Notification design in Android version 5.0 and later represent a significant departure from that of previous versions.
+>[AZURE.NOTE] Notification design in Android version 5.0 and later represents a significant departure from that of previous versions.
 If you test this on Android 5.0 or later, the app will need to be running to receive the notification.
-For more information see [Android Notifications](http://developer.android.com/design/patterns/notifications.html).
+For more information, see [Android Notifications](http://developer.android.com/design/patterns/notifications.html).

 1. From **Tools**, click **Open Android Emulator Manager**, select your device, and then click **Edit**.